NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 ### What are they and why do we have them?

-Each decision gate ensures that the project has properly investigated and developed the development, budgeting, and documentation appraoch required to move to the next phase in the project lifecycle for maximum return of value to both the funding sources of the project and the end user of Solution Product.
+Each decision gate ensures that the project has properly investigated and developed the process, budgeting, and documentation approach required to move to the next phase in the project lifecycle for maximum return of value to both the funding sources of the project and the end user of Solution Product.

 ### Authority to Proceed Decision Gate (ATP DG)